Jes-Us-In/correctAE/README.md

   <tr>
     <td>
       <strong>CorrectAE</strong> is a complete suite with all the functions needed to carry out a multiple choice test type assessment.<br/>
       It belongs to the OMR (Optical Mark Recognition) family of tools.
-Its main characteristic feature is that, instead of using reading machines and specific answer sheets, as this type of application does, it uses          ordinary sheets of paper for the answers, A4 size. <br/>
+Its main characteristic feature is that, instead of using reading machines and specific answer sheets, as this type of application does, it uses          ordinary sheets of paper for the answers, DIN A4 size. <br/>
       The image of these sheets can be captured through an ordinary commercial image scanner.
 With the obtained graphic files,
       <strong>CorrectAE</strong> is fed for data capture and evaluation.
       Its use is very simple.
 It includes complete multilingual help and a few example tests to learn how to use the app quickly.